tempelmann/XojoListboxTV/ReadMe.md

 behavior, including smoother scrolling (by pixel, not by line), animation, column re-ordering, smarter sorting, and much more.

+## Alternative solution

+See this [Xojo blog article](https://blog.xojo.com/2020/04/17/lazy-loading-data-with-listbox/) for a way to do something similar with Xojo's ListBox control:

 ## Requires MBS Plugins

 The MBS plugins needed for these demos are: